qmadari/PyAmsSerial/README.md

 # PyAmsSerial
-Python library for controlling VU-AMS (5FS) via IR to USB cable (serial infrared spacelabs cable) for use with Windows.
+Python library for controlling [VU-AMS](https://vu-ams.nl/) (5fs device) via IR to USB cable (serial infrared spacelabs cable) for use with Windows.

 ## What is it?
-A way to start and stop recordings on-, and to send markers with a custom message to the 5FS AMS device.
+A way to start and stop recordings on-, and to send markers with a custom message to the 5fs AMS device.

 ## Version and Dependencies
 PyAmsSerial is test to work with python 3.6 up to 3.11.1.
 Since it has few dependencies it is likely to function properly for at least some future versions of python.
 If you run in to any errors, please let me know! (q.s.r.madari@vu.nl)